-Our Community Impact Awards recognize an outstanding, full-time undergraduate or graduate student service leader from each member campus.
+Our Community Impact Student Awards recognize an outstanding, full-time undergraduate or graduate student service leader from each member campus.
 Impact Award recipients should demonstrate commitment to partnering with others to address community issues, ability to lead and inspire fellow students, and sustainable impact in their area of work.
-Each member campus selects its own Impact Award recipient, who are then recognized by the Compact.
+Each member campus selects its own CISA recipient, who is then recognized by the Compact.

 John H. Barnhill Civic Trailblazer Award

 Created in 2011 to honor John H. Barnhill, the founding executive director of NC Campus Compact, the Civic Trailblazer Award is given to ONE student from the statewide network.
 Nominees — one per campus — must be undergraduate students in their final (senior) year.
 The Civic Trailblazer should demonstrate innovation in civic engagement, work to integrate their service into campus structures, inspire others to serve, and make a meaningful impact on campus or community.

 The Marshall Alternative Break Scholarship provides up to $250 to support a student’s participation in an alternative break program organized by a member campus.
 The scholarship was created in 2015 by Aaron Marshall, a former student award winner and alum of Western Carolina University.
 Any student from a member campus may apply.
 Preference is given to students who currently receive financial aid, and/or who are Active Duty, Reservist, National Guard, or a Veteran or their dependent.

 For Faculty and Staff

 Engaged Faculty Award